sk753/PythonDockerFlask/README.md

-# IS601 - Web App 3
+Pycharm Web App Part 3
-This project is a homework assignment to get Pycharm working with Docker, Flask, and MySQL.
+This project is a homework assignment to get Pycharm to create a website to view, edit, add, and delete records

 # Running WebApp
 ![postman_](./screenshots/webpage.png)